txemasv/ghibli-films/README.md

 # ghibli-films

 ## Description
+Android App Example (REST API Client and MVP Architecture).
-Android App that shows a list with all films of Studio Ghibli.
-Touching one item on the list, allows to see the film details.
+The App shows a list with all films of Studio Ghibli.
+Touching one item on the list you can see the film details.

 ## Key Features
 - MVP Architecture.